pomponchik/sigmatch/README.md

 pip install sigmatch
 ```

-To check the signatures of the callable objects, you need to create a `SignatureMatcher` object, which will "bake" a description of the parameters you expect.
+Now to check the signatures of the callable objects, you need to create a `SignatureMatcher` object, which will "bake" a description of the parameters you expect.
 You can pass the following arguments to the constructor of the `SignatureMatcher` class (they are all strings):

 - `"."` - corresponds to an ordinary positional argument without a default value.
 - `"some_argument_name"` - corresponds to an argument with a default value.
 The content of the string is the name of the argument.